 Currently I am a principal at Bureau V, a Brooklyn based design studio that I co-founded with Stella Lee and Peter Zuspan in 2007.
 Our recent projects include a concert hall in Williamsburg, Brooklyn (currently in construction), a DJ booth for the inventor of Techno, and an installation for an electronic music festival in upstate New York.

-Before founding Bureau V, I worked at Asymptote Architecture, where I designed the competition-winning Budapest Bank Towers in Hungary, the Strata Tower in Abu Dhabi, and the Volkswagen Knowledge Gate in Wolfsberg, Germany.
+Prior to Bureau V, I worked at Asymptote Architecture, where I designed the competition-winning Budapest Bank Towers in Hungary, the Strata Tower in Abu Dhabi, and the Volkswagen Knowledge Gate in Wolfsberg, Germany.
 I also led Asymptote’s collaboration with the Office for Metropolitan Architecture for the competition-winning design for the Shenzhen Stock Exchange in Shenzhen, China.
 Previously I worked at Archi-Tectonics, Eisenman Architects, and LOT-EK.

-My work has appeared in The New York Times, The Wall Street Journal, and The New York Observer, and The Washington Post.
+My work has appeared in The New York Times, The Wall Street Journal, The New York Observer, and The Washington Post.